reaktor/trellol/README.md

 Trellol
 ================

-This is a module which uses [Trello's API](https://trello.com/docs/) and provides an own UI to move Trello cards with Leap Motion gestures.
+This is a module which uses [Trello's API](https://trello.com/docs/) and provides a QT-based UI to move Trello cards with Leap Motion gestures.
 User can select one card at a time with a tap gesture and move selected card onto a new location on Trello board.
 These changes update corresponding Trello board cards.

-Trellol is written in Python and its UI is implemented with PyQt.
+Trellol is written in Python.
 Leap Motion gesture control should work on most Linux systems.

 ## DOCUMENTATION